iterative/vscode-dvc/CONTRIBUTING.md

 - Go to the `demo/` directory of this repo.

-- It is recommended that you create the project's virtual environment with Python 3.8 as some dependencies are not yet available for Python 3.9

-- `yarn install` is a prerequisite for automatically setting up the demo project.
+- Install [Yarn](https://yarnpkg.com/) if needed, and run `yarn install` to setting up the project.

-- Run `yarn setup:venv` from the monorepo root (not `./demo`) to automatically setup the Python virtual environment in the demo project.
+- Go back to the root of this repo (not `./demo`) and `yarn setup:venv` to setup the Python virtual environment in the demo project.

+  > Python 3.8 is recommended, as some dependencies are not yet available for
+  > Python 3.9.

-- Once the environment has been setup you should navigate into the demo folder activate the virtual environment and run `dvc pull`.
+- Return to `demo/`, activate the virtual environment, and run `dvc pull`.

 - In order to run experiments in our demo project we require the Python virtual environment to be loaded.